 I accept cash, cheque or bank transfer.

-Absolutely, they’ll be able to purchase both prints and digital downloads from your on-line gallery once it goes live or they can purchase prints if they want to.
+Absolutely, they’ll be able to download from your on-line gallery once it goes live or they can purchase prints if they want to.

 Can we print from the USB and are the images watermarked?